jMetal/jMetal/cec2005CompetitionResources/README.txt

 1. FILES:
 	README.txt
 		This file
-	benchmark.java
+	Benchmark.java
-		The main class for the whole benchmark test_func.java
+		The main class for the whole Benchmark
+	TestFunc.java
 		The parent class for the actual test functions HCJob.java
 		The storage class for hybrid composition functions